Canada's Hundred Days: Background

-The German spring offensive, which began with Operation Michael in March 1918, had petered out by the Second Battle of the Marne in July 1918.
+The German spring offensive, which began with Operation Michael in March 1918, had petered out by the Second Battle of the Marne in July.
 By this time the German superiority of numbers on the Western Front had sunk to a negligible lead which would be reversed as more American troops arrived.
 German manpower was exhausted.
 The German High Command predicted they would need 200,000 men per month to make good the losses suffered.
 Returning convalescents could supply 70,000–80,000 per month but there were only 300,000 recruits available from the next annual class of eighteen-year-olds.
-The German failure to break through at the Second Battle of the Marne, or to destroy the Allied armies in the field, allowed Ferdinand Foch, the Allied Supreme Commander, to proceed with the planned major counteroffensive at the Battle of Soissons on 18 July 1918.
-By this point in time, the American Expeditionary Force was present in France in large numbers and invigorated the Allied armies.
-Likewise, the British Expeditionary Force had also been reinforced by large numbers of troops returned from the Sinai and Palestine Campaign and the Italian Front and replacements held back in Britain by the Prime Minister, David Lloyd George.
-Foch agreed on a proposal by Field Marshal Douglas Haig, the commander of the British Expeditionary Force, to strike on the Somme, east of Amiens with the intention of forcing the Germans away from the Amiens–Paris railway.
+The German failure to break through at the Second Battle of the Marne, or to destroy the Allied armies in the field, allowed Ferdinand Foch, the Supreme Allied Commander, to proceed with the planned major counteroffensive at the Battle of Soissons on 18 July.
+By this point in time, the American Expeditionary Forces (AEF) was present in France in large numbers and invigorated the Allied armies.
+Likewise, the British Expeditionary Force (BEF) had also been reinforced by large numbers of troops returned from the Sinai and Palestine campaign and the Italian Front and replacements held back in Britain by the Prime Minister, David Lloyd George.
+Foch agreed on a proposal by Field Marshal Sir Douglas Haig, commander of the BEF, to strike on the Southeast of Amiens with the intention of forcing the Germans away from the Amiens–Paris railway.

+Meanwhile the Canadian Corps had proven itself to be made up of aggressive soldiers and proficient commanders.
+Although having been in the war since 1914, it still showed energy and ambition, by now augmented with battlefield skill and experience.